image bio

 It’s time to talk about folate, the MTHFR gene, and the genetic mutation that could inhibit your body's use of folate.

-Chances are you’re familiar with the benefits of folate supplementation when TTC and throughout pregnancy, but what good is a supplement if your body can’t utilize it?!
+Chances are you’re familiar with the benefits of folate supplementation for fertility and throughout pregnancy, but what good is a supplement if your body can’t utilize it?!
 A large percentile of the population has a mutation of the MTHFR (methylenetetrahydrofolate reductase) gene that impacts the breakdown of folate.
 And since folate is imperative for the developing fetus, this is a really big deal.
-Fortunately, there are options available to ensure adequate folate intake for you and your baby.
+Fortunately, there are options available to ensure adequate folate intake for you and your baby, even with the MTHFR variant.

 What is MTHF?